Scalingo/documentation/_posts/platform/app/2000-01-01-review-apps.md

 ## Configuration of Review Apps

-Having a strict copy of the parent application is sometimes not wishable.
+Having a strict copy of the parent application is sometimes not desirable.
 You might not want to copy production credentials, or it is sometimes required to start a custom task after the initialization of the app.
 That's where the [Scalingo JSON manifest]({% post_url platform/app/2000-01-01-app-manifest %}) becomes useful.